jerryhgladinet/docs/host_centrestack/source/chapter03.rst

 Customized URL for your business

-    Upon creating of the tenant, the tenant is assigned a random string of digits for the custom site.
-You can change the URL so it is more related to customer's business name.
+    Upon creating the tenant, the tenant is assigned a random string of digits for the custom site.
+You can change the URL so that it is more related to the customer's business name.

 .. figure:: _static/image_s3_1_8.png